anmolpaweriya/CloudKeep/README.md

-Certainly!
-Here's an updated version of the README with more attractive route descriptions:

 ---

-# Next-Cloud
+# CloudKeep

-Next-Cloud is a cloud storage application built with Next.js, designed to provide seamless file and folder management capabilities.
+CloudKeep is a cloud storage application built with Next.js, designed to provide seamless file and folder management capabilities.

 ## Features